Comparison

-Manual Google research is useful for a quick check.
-It becomes a bottleneck when your team needs a deeper buyer list, more markets, and faster decisions on who to contact.
+Google research works for a quick check.
+It becomes a bottleneck when your team needs deeper buyer coverage, more markets, and faster contact decisions.

 Search results stay scattered